Indonesia – Visa

 The maximum length of a stay in Indonesia with a Social-Cultural visa is 60 days.
 The visa must be extended at the destination according to the instructions given by the host university.
-The visa can be extended for one month at a time and the cost is around 50 USD (5/2017).
+The visa can be extended for one month at a time.

 - A valid passport with at least one empty page for the visa (the passport must be valid for at least 6 months after leaving Indonesia)